enternity/afflatus/Book/SystemArchitect/Note.md

 > if class  _A_  is a subtype of class  _B_, we should be able to replace  _B_ with _A_ without disrupting the behavior of our program.

 ## ISP : The Interface Segregation Principle
+> Clients should not be forced to depend upon interfaces that they do not use
 ## DIP : The Dependency Inversion Principle

 1. _**Don't refer to violate concrete classes**_ : Refer to _abstract interface_ instead.